matrix-org/matrix-hookshot/docs/usage/auth.md

 You can authenticate with GitLab by supplying a Personal Access Token.
 OAuth-style authentication isn't supported yet.

-- You will need to have configured a GitLab instance in your config.yml for the instance you want to login to.
+- You will need to have configured a GitLab instance in your config.yml for the instance you want to log in to.
 - Open https://%instance%/-/profile/personal_access_tokens (GitLab > User Settings > Access Tokens), where instance is your GitLab instance address.
   - For the public GitLab server, this would be "gitlab.com"
 - Give it a good name, and a sensible expiration date.
 For scopes you will need to tick `api`.